interledger/rfcs/ledger_plugins.md

   amount: '10',
   expiresAt: '2016-05-18T12:00:00.000Z',
   condition: 'cc:0:3:47DEQpj8HBSa-_TImW-5JCeuQeRkm5NMpJWZG3hSuFU:0'
-  packet: {
-    // ILP Packet to be passed on to the next connector },
   // The `noteToSelf` is for plugin users to include details for correlating this transfer with other transfers or actions outside of this ledger
   // When supported by the ledger, this will be included in the transfer
   // Otherwise, it will be persisted locally to the `store`